nianswe/ci_project2/README.md

 ![Score](https://github.com/nianswe/ci_project2/blob/main/media/score.png)

 -__Random images to 9 positions on 2 cards__
  - Array (allImages) with 30 images/icons from FontAwesome in format:
        < i id = image class = fa-solid fa-image >< /i >.
  - Shuffle the images in array with function: shufAllImages.
  - Array (orgPosition) with all positions on the two cards [pos1 - pos18], odd on card1 (upper), even on card2 (botton).
  - Shuffle the positions in array with function: shufOrgPositions.
- - Functions doublePos1 and doublePos1 generate 2 ranom positions for double one on each card.
+ - Functions doublePos1 and doublePos2 generate 2 random positions for double, one on each card.
- - RunGame function place each random image in each random position in div in card.
+ - RunGame function place each random image in each random position in div in card in HTLM.
- - RunGame function also gets correct position for double image on upper card to get Id of image to validate with choosen image.
+ - RunGame function also gets correct position for double image on upper card to get Id of image to validate with Id on choosen image.
- - At validation in function onClickImg, id of choosen image compairs with id of correct double image.
+ - At validation in function onClickImg, Id of choosen image compairs with Id of correct double image.
+ - If TRUE, game will coninue with two new card, if FALSE, game vill end with ability run a new game.

 ### Future Possible Features
  - Menu in header with settings.